Benefits of Early Intervention for Dementia

 Assessment

-Assessment for dementia involves detailed medical history-taking, physical examination, cognitive testing, blood investigations and brain imaging.
+Assessment for dementia includes medical history-taking, physical examination, cognitive testing, blood investigations, and brain imaging.

 Benefits of Early Intervention

-Although there is no cure for Alzheimer’s dementia, early diagnosis enables patients and caregivers to have a better understanding of their condition and receive anticipatory guidance for emerging symptoms.
-They can also plan for the future, such as making a Will and Lasting Power of Attorney (LPA) while they still have the mental capacity.
-Interventions can slow down the progression of cognitive decline, prolong patients’ ability to carry out their daily activities and delay the need to place the patient in institutional care.
+Although there is currently no cure for Alzheimer’s dementia, early diagnosis enables patients and caregivers to better understand the condition and receive anticipatory guidance for emerging symptoms.
+It also allows time for future planning, such as making a Will or Lasting Power of Attorney (LPA) while mental capacity is intact.

 Medication

-• Prescribed medications such as Donepezil, Rivastigmine, Galantamine or Memantine can slow down the progression of dementia.
+Prescribed medications such as Donepezil, Rivastigmine, Galantamine or Memantine can help slow the progression of dementia.

 Psychological Support